 Location, location, location

-So you now know which exhibition (or exhibitions) you want to attend.
+So you now know which exhibition (or exhibitions) you want to attend and you have a clear brief in mind of what you want your stand to achieve.
 It’s time to reserve your space.
 If you want to be in a prime, high-traffic location, you must register early, at least 6 months before the show starts!
 Identify a space that best suits your exhibiting needs and budget – This will determine the success of your exhibition and have a huge impact on your ROI.
 If you really want to go all out with your research (and you always should) you can check the venue schedule and take a visit during another trade show to get a feel for the place.
 Explore where the highlight exhibition spots are and identify dead spots where customers don’t pass through.

 Tip: Being in the middle of an exhibition hall isn’t always the best.
 These areas can become regularly congested and detract attention.
 Similarly with spaces by the entrance.
 These areas tend to have less activity, as many attendees just walk through them without looking around and want to get to the main point of the show.
 Spaces in the corner can be a good option due to their open space.
 Stands close to a restaurant, coffee shop or toilets are cleverly positions to attract passing visitors.
 It’s all about location, location, location.
 Plan in advance to get that perfect spot.